 When we talk about threat intelligence, it refers to the data collected about successful and unsuccessful as well as attempted cyber attacks.
 These data sets are usually collected using a number of different security tools and solutions with the help of machine learning and artificial intelligence (AI).

-Threat hunting utilises this threat intelligence feed or threat intelligence indicator searches to conduct system and network lookups for malicious behaviors (this can also include entity behaviour analytics).
+Threat hunting utilises this threat intelligence feed or threat intelligence indicator searches to conduct system and network lookups for malicious behaviours (this can also include entity behaviour analytics).
 In other words, threat hunting is based on the threat intelligence gathered.

-How threat hunting works?
+How does threat hunting works?

 The first and foremost step into threat hunting for any organisation is to have enterprise security systems in place that are collecting data and threat intelligence.
 Only when such information is available can the organisation perform an effective threat hunting activity.